simplicitesoftware/docs/content/CTG_50_docs/CTG_90_misc/LSN_220_databases-howto/databases-howto.md

 With 3 charts to explains:

-- SQL count: count queries (select and update) in time
+- `SQL count`: count queries (select and update) in time
-- SQL times: queries/second and time/query in time
+- `SQL times`: queries/second and time/query in time
-- JDBC pool size: monitors the connection pool to the database in time
+- `JDBC pool size`: monitors the connection pool to the database in time

 ![](dbmon.png)